 - 1. For oral examinations, no more than one student shall be tested at a time, unless determined otherwise by the examiner. - 2.
 Oral examinations shall be public1, except in special cases in which the Board of Examiners has decided otherwise, or if the student has filed an objection to the publicity of the examination. - 3.
-The oral examination is administered by at least two examiners. - 4.
+The oral examination is administered by at least two examiners.
+In the case of unforeseen circumstances, the Board of Examiners may decide to deviate from this and impose other requirements. - 4.
 Prior to an oral examination, the examiner must ask the student to provide proof of identity.